-You must add constraint tags to blueprints to match capabilities defined by your cloud administrator on resources, cloud zones, and profiles to generate appropriate deployments.
+You add constraint tags to blueprints and various other components within Cloud Assembly to match capabilities defined on resources, cloud zones, and profiles to generate appropriate deployments.

 How Constraint Tags Work in Blueprints

 In blueprints, you add constraint tags to resources as YAML code to match the appropriate capability tags that your cloud administrator created on resources, cloud zones and storage and network profiles.
 In addition, there are other more complex options for implementing constraint tags.
 For example, you can use a variable to populate one or more tags on a request.
 This enables you to specify one or more of the tags at request time.

 tag label in the blueprint YAML code.
 Constraint tags from projects are added to the constraint tags created in blueprints.

 Cloud Assembly supports a simple string formatting to make using constraints easier in YAML files:

 By default Cloud Assembly creates a positive constraint with hard enforcement.
 The tag value is optional, though recommended, as in the rest of the application.

 The following WordPress with MySQL example shows YAML constraint tags that specific location information for compute resources.